 Many times, career changers (particularly those in midlife careers) have to accept a position that's less prestigious or pays less in order to gain the requisite experience and perspective they need for the bigger change they're after.
 If you've accepted that, you've come a long way but you will also need to convince your future employer that money isn't going to motivate you because many hiring managers may be suspicious of someone who is taking a step down relative to their existing salary levels.
 You will have to tell a story that is compelling and truthful - which is a lot easier if you believe it yourself.

-You may be able to switch careers but it's unlikely that it won't affect your pay grade or seniority negatively.
-This is particularly the case if you're engaging in an mid-life career change.
-After all, in some senses you are "starting over" with a potential employer and there is no reason someone should pay you to gain this new experience as if you are, well, already experienced.
+You can get a job in a new industry with zero experience, but you have to be realistic here, too.
+It's unlikely that it won't affect your pay grade or seniority negatively.
+This is particularly the case if you're engaging in a mid-life career change.
+After all, in some senses, you are "starting over" with a potential employer and there is no reason someone should pay you to gain this new experience as if you are, well, already experienced.
 That's one of the reasons we think that if you're interested in career change, you shouldn't sit on it.
-Make the change as quickly as you can because the younger you are and the less responsibility you have to support families or others, the more likely you will accept the reduction in salary or title.
+Make the change as quickly as you can because, the younger you are, and the less responsibility you have to support families or others, the more likely you will accept the reduction in salary or title.
 These things don't get easier over time.

 If you want to become a designer, design something.
 If you want to become a writer, write something.
 If you want to become a software engineer, write some code.
 Instead of waiting for someone to pay you to do something, launch your own project.
 Not only can you do this on your own time (i.e. nights and weekends), nobody is judging you except yourself.
 And you will learn huge amounts about both your willingness to do what it takes to actually change careers, and also whether you have what it takes.
 Plus you will, by definition, be getting the experience you need for your desired position.

 Sometimes if you want to make a career change, the easiest way to do it is at your own company.
 That way you've eliminated having to actually get a job at the same time.
-Even if you don't love the place you work, it might be worth it to stick around and get relevant experience somewhere you know — and that will pay you while you're doing it.
-If you can't get an actual job in a different department, consider talking to the manager in a department in which you are interested about how to help them out on an unofficial basis.
+Even if you don't love the place you work, it might be worth it to stick around and get relevant experience and develop important resume skills somewhere you know — and that will pay you while you're doing it.
+If you can't get an actual job in a different department, consider talking to the manager in a department in which you are interested in how to help them out on an unofficial basis.
 Perhaps there is a project you can work on temporarily.
-If you do this within your own company, be sure to clear this -- and spin this -- in a way that your manager approves of and can support.
+If you do this within your own company, be sure to clear this — and spin this — in a way that your manager approves of and can support.
 Its probably not ideal to tell him/her you want a different job.

 The bottom line is that a very big career change can take years.
 Depending on how far away you are from your desired goal, you might have to go back to school, take a lower paying position, take a transition position (or two), volunteer and network.
 And you're doing this all while holding down your day job!